US lifts COVID-19 test requirement for international travel

 In November, as the highly transmissible omicron variant swept the world, the Biden administration toughened the requirement and required all travelers — regardless of vaccination status — to test negative within a day of travel to the U.S.

-Travelers found creative ways to avoid the rule.
+Meanwhile, travelers found creative ways around the rule.
 This spring, several Canadian teams in the National Hockey League flew to cities near the border, then took buses into the U.S. to avoid the risk of losing players who tested positive.

-Despite ending the testing requirement, the CDC will continue to recommend COVID-19 testing prior to air travel of any kind as a safety precaution, according to the senior administration official.

 U.S. airlines estimate that dropping the test requirement will mean 4.3 million more passengers in one year.